gcolo93/IT_Journey/Starter_Pack/A+/1100 Series/Chapter1-10/Chapter_1/Chapter1.md

 -   Apply the best practice methodology to resolve problems

-I am a "nerd" and I consider the term a compliment.
-Nerds are smart and like to work with technology---these are the good aspects of nerd-dom.
-On the other hand, many people think of the term nerd as an insult.
-Nerds are rarely portrayed in a positive manner in the media, and I think I know why.
-Nerds generally suffer from some pretty serious social weaknesses.
-These weaknesses are classics: bad clothing, shyness, and poor communication skills.
-If you've ever seen an episode of the TV show The Big Bang Theory, you know what I'm talking about.

-This chapter covers some basic life skills to enable you to enjoy your nerdiness and yet function out in the real world.
-You'll learn how to act as a professional and how to communicate effectively.
-After you're well on your way to the beginnings of social graces, we'll discuss some of the hazards (such as static electricity) you may run into in your job and the tools you can use to prevent problems.
-After all, nerds who cannot stay organized---or who break equipment or themselves---need to learn some tricks to keep everything organized and safe.
-The chapter finishes with a discussion about troubleshooting.
-You'll learn the CompTIA A+ troubleshooting methodology, an excellent tool that will serve you well in your studies and career as a tech.

-1102

 The Professional Tech

 A professional tech displays professionalism, which might seem a little trite if it weren't absolutely true.
 The tech presents a professional appearance and follows a proper ethical code.
 I call the latter the Traits of a Tech.
 Let's look at these two areas in more detail.